 Today you’re going to learn exactly how many sets and reps you should do every time you workout.

-These strategies will help you build more muscle, gain more strength, and improve the efficiency of your workouts.
+This weight lifting sets and reps guide will help you build more muscle, gain more strength, and improve the efficiency of your workouts.

 Let’s get started.